Eugene N. Borza

-Eugene N. Borza (3 March 1935 – 5 September 2021) was a professor emeritus of ancient history at Pennsylvania State University, where he taught from 1964 until 1995.
+Eugene N. Borza (March 3, 1935 – September 5, 2021) was a professor of ancient history at Pennsylvania State University, where he taught from 1964 until 1995.

 Academic career

 Born in Cleveland, Ohio, USA, Borza came from a family of immigrants from Romania.
 Borza wrote extensively on the ancient kingdom of Macedonia, his most notable publication In the Shadow of Olympus (1990, Princeton).
-He was a guest lecturer for the In the introductory chapter of Makedonika by Carol G. Thomas, Borza is characterized as a "Macedonian specialist".
+He was a guest lecturer for the In the introductory chapter of Makedonika by Carol G. Thomas.
 He has also been called the dean of US scholars on ancient Macedonia, and served as president of the Association of Ancient Historians for six years, from 1984 to 1989, and was a national lecturer for the Archaeological Institute of America (AIA) for 40 years.
 He was appointed as visiting professor at the University of Colorado, Boulder; The American School of Classical Studies at Athens; the University of Washington; Trinity University; and Carlton College.
 He especially enjoyed serving as historical advisor to the National Gallery of Art's groundbreaking exhibition, The Search for Alexander, in 1981.